 encourage students to check the online registration schedule page before each class to ensure it is happening.
 Regarding weather-related cancellations, we follow the lead of the Kingston City School District during the school week; if they cancel after school activities for weather, we are cancelled too.
-If the student has prepaid for the class, a credit will be issued to their account to be applied to their next visit.
+If the student has prepaid for a drop-in class, a credit will be issued to their account to be applied to their next visit.
 If the cancelled class is part of a prepaid unit, a makeup class will be offered during the weekend following the class, if possible, and, if not, the student will receive a discount code for the value of the class.
 In the event that a student is unable to attend a makeup session, it is treated as an absence (see below).